 3.4 Contingency Tables and Probability Trees

 There are several tools you can use to help organize and sort data when calculating probabilities.
-Contingency tables help display data and are particularly useful when calculating probabilites that have multiple dependent variables.
+Contingency tables help display data and are particularly useful when calculating probabilities that have multiple dependent variables.

 A tree diagram use branches to show the different outcomes of experiments and makes complex probability questions easy to visualize.